styper/qbit_automatch/README.md

 python3 qbit_automatch.py --hash HASH --search_dir SEARCH_DIR
 ```
 hash: Torrent hash.
 Can be obtained in qBittorrent UI by: Right Click Torrent -> Copy -> Hash
-Search_dir: the absolute path of the root folder of the files which are already on the disk
+search_dir: the absolute path of the root folder of the files which are already on the disk
 bt_backup: If your qBittorrent/BT_backup is not in the default location then you can use the parameter --bt_backup and pass the correct absolute path

 ### What it does:
 Opens the torrent file
 Searches the provided dir for matches in size and extension
 If all files have a match, updates qBittorrent <hash>.fastresume file with the new paths
 A <hash>.fastresume.bkp file will be created in the first run

 ### Example:
 Say you have this structure on your disk: